hos-b/image-carla/README.md

 A custom Dataset class is used to handle the chunks from the hdf5 file.
 This also makes handling frame history much easier (`dataloader.py`).

 ### Training
 For classification tasks, CrossEntropyLoss is used.
 In `efficient-double`, MSELoss is used for the steering angle unit.
 Since the contol distribution is unbalanced, classes are weighed according to their occurance.
-To get the count for each class, `distribution.py` is ran on the dataset.
+To get the count for each class, `distribution.py` is run on the dataset.

 ### Evaluation
 At the end of each epoch, the agent is tested in the simulator for a predefined number of episodes/frames.
 The following 5 values are used as metrics :